orjanvier/master_hitgan/README.md

 # [HiT-GAN approach] Using vision transformer to synthesize computed tomography perfusion images in ischemic stroke patients

+This approach is based on the Official TensorFlow Implementation of HiTGAN done by the authors of the NeurIPS 2021 paper "[Improved Transformer for High-Resolution GANs](https://arxiv.org/pdf/2106.07631.pdf)".

 ## Environment setup

 ```